stanimirovn/docs-redis/README.md

-# Redis for Pivotal Platform Docs
+# Redis for VMware Tanzu Docs

 ## Where is the book repository?